karl-zylinski-subscribers/.github/profile/README.md

 # Hi there!
 This organization holds the source code for my shipped and in-progress games.

-Only those who subscribe [on Patreon](patreon.com/karl_zylinski) and select a tier with source code access can see this repository.
+Only those who subscribe [on Patreon](patreon.com/karl_zylinski) and select a tier with source code access has access to the repositories.
 Many thanks for your support!

 ## Completed games
 [CAT & ONION](https://github.com/karl-zylinski/cat-game)